Is asphalt floor screed a blast from the past?

 Asphalt floor screed is also known as mastic asphalt has a multitude of applications.
 It works well in areas that need levelling and if there is a problem with insulation or damp and is a great option.

 The addition of other polymers means that it can be flexible and resistant to crack formation.
-Not only can it outlast most other types of domestic, commercial and industrial floor screeds, it is very easy to lay and it cools rapidly, meaning it can be in-situ and foot traffic ready in just a few hours.
+Not only can it outlast most other types of domestic, commercial and industrial floor screeds, but it is also very easy to lay and it cools rapidly, meaning it can be in-situ and foot traffic ready in just a few hours.

-Key uses includes:
+Key uses include:

 - Drainage falls

 - Levelling surfaces

 - Creating stable bases for other constructions like decking

 - Car parks/service areas